crgraham/Tweet-time-series-analysis/README.md

 # Tweet data analysis

-In this project we will conduct exploratory probability distribution fitting and a time-series analysis of twitter data to identify any trends.
+In this project we will conduct exploratory probability distribution fitting and a time-series analysis of twitter data to identify any trend or pattern over time.

 *Code repository by Calbert Graham, University of Cambridge, U.K.*